Hinteres Langtalkar Rock Glacier (Carinthia, Austria):

 References (selected):

-Time-series analysis (animations)
+Time-series analysis (computer animations)

 Hinteres